Deck Finishing Procedure and Products

 out you can apply your finish coat.

-This is important.
-If the deck
+IMPORTANT: If the deck

 boards are still moist the finish coat will not adhere properly.